maj-biostat/BayesCTDesign/cran-comments.md

 package when published.

-The Rd files that had '#None' were all helper files which when the package is installed are not directly acceptable to the user.
+The Rd files that had '#None' were all helper files which when the package is installed are not directly accessible to the user.
 At some point in the future as the package matures, we may start exporting these functions.
 For now, I have removed these Rd files using the, #' @noRd, element in